 My recovery started after years of taking antidepressants, years during which the condition steadily worsened.
 My personal and work lives suffered as I became more prone to dissociation, emotional indifference, irritability and memory loss.
-Improvement began after I changed my attitude about treatment and stopped expecting medication to be a primary source of help.
+Improvement began after I changed my attitude about treatment and stopped expecting Lamictal and other antidepressants to be a primary source of help.

 Do I Need Medication or Not?